 This oil can help your hair in many ways.
 From helping you to retain moisture, to reinforcing hair’s protein, and adding shine, we can’t get enough of this incredible ingredient!

 Moisture: The primary reason coconut oil is good for your hair, is due to its ability to seal moisture within your locks.
 Coconut oil is an occlusive barrier, so once the hair is hydrated, it is the perfect partner to keep that hydration locked in.
 Our moisture range has the ideal ultra-hydrating products to leave hair feeling soft, and refreshed.
-This natural oil provides protection from many things, from water damage and the sun, to heat and chemicals.
+This natural oil provides protection for hair from many things, from water damage and the sun, to heat and chemicals.
 However, you may wish to protect hair further from harmful rays with sun hats and scarves on sunny days!

 Protein: Coconut oil itself does not contain any proteins but it can help to strengthen the proteins already in your hair.
 This makes it perfect for those looking to give new life to damaged hair.
 When it comes to making curly hair look its best it’s essential to achieve a protein moisture balance.
 If your hair is protein deficient you should use protein-rich products, like those in our strength range to help restore your locks!